th-herve/Cycling-calendar/README.md

 # Cycling-calendar

-My first programming project, a straightforward web application that presents professional cycling races scheduled for the 2023 season in a calendar format.
+My first programming project, a straightforward web application that presents professional cycling races scheduled in a calendar format.
 You can also add the races to your google calendar.

 **[Go to the live website.](https://cycling.th-herve.fr)** `!!` Some functionalities do not work anymore due to a change in the sportradar api.